 Hospitals and clinics are places where people go to get well.

-The primary contrast between healthcare facilities and other types of buildings is the sort of patient care provided to them.
+The primary contrast between healthcare facilities and other types of buildings is the patient care they provide.
 These facilities are tough to keep up to date because of the sensitivity of ill patients and the possibility of life-or-death situations if essential systems go down during an emergency.
 Moreover, since most healthcare facilities are open 24 hours a day, maintenance may inevitably cause someone or some patient services to be interrupted.

 Medical-grade special equipment in hospitals is also complicated and critical to patient operations, such as gas systems for oxygen, nitrogen, and other medical-grade gases, air-conditioning system filtering needs, and electrical power distribution for medical devices.
 One or more of these systems may fail and result in fatality.